 The Jail's recreation staff coordinates all inmate recreational activities.
 Eligible inmates are offered up to five hours of recreational activity weekly.
 Basketball, volleyball, and ping-pong are among the activities that are available during recreation periods.

 The recreation staff coordinates the library services within the jail.
 The recreation staff distributes a variety of reading materials, educational books, and legal manuals to each of the housing units.

 Day Reporting Program

 Non-violent offenders serving sentences may be screened for release into the Day Reporting Program in lieu of incarceration.
-Prisoners in the program report daily and through their work perform valuable community service, while under the supervision of sheriffs deputies.
-This program has the added benefit of teaching prisoners valuable work ethics and skills.
+Inmates in the program report daily and through their work perform valuable community service, while under the supervision of sheriffs deputies.
+This program has the added benefit of teaching inmates valuable work ethics and skills.

 services, kitchen duty, assist with commissary, and to assist with the overall cleanliness and sanitation of the facility.
-In 1993, the Prisoner Work Program was expanded to include work details outside the Jail including washing patrol cars, assisting with loading dock deliveries, and picking up debris around county facilities.
-This program saves the county money and provides meaningful activity for the prisoners.
+In 1993, the Inmate Work Program was expanded to include work details outside the Jail including washing patrol cars, assisting with loading dock deliveries, and picking up debris around county facilities.
+This program saves the county money and provides meaningful activity for the inmates.

 If you are interested in participating as a volunteer, call us at (937) 225-4105.